olofhellman/SinterpixelsSupportFiles/docs/UsingReferences.md

 "document 1" is an example of a reference by absolute index.
 There are other ways to refer to objects.

 For example, you can refer to a document by name.
-Using 'document "FeCr"' will always refer to the same document if there is only one document with that name.
+Using 'document "My Clock"' will always refer to the same document if there is only one document with that name.

 You can also refer to a document by id.
 Run this script to find out the document ids you can use: